v2sCollections/City-of-Dreams/README.md

 ![img](https://i.imgur.com/Xe7LiSI.png)

-⛔ I recommend **NOT** installing extra mods that are not part of the collection there is a limit to the amount of archives you can have before the game will just flatline.
-But if you need more Chrome i ain't stopping you choom we have a dedicated channel in Discord for Chrome Junkies like you check it out so you don't flatline.
+⛔ I recommend **NOT** installing extra mods that are not part of the collection but if you need more Chrome i ain't stopping you choom we have a dedicated channel in Discord for Chrome Junkies like you check it out so you don't flatline.

 ![img](https://i.imgur.com/wAJUpeU.png)